Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: System Model

-\textbf{Channel:} We consider the effects of both small-scale fading and the large-scale path loss effects.
-The latter depends on the distance between the transmitter and the receiver, while small-scale fading is a complex-Gaussian distributed random variable.
-The channel vector between the $m$-th user in the $i$-th cluster of the $l$-th cell and the BS in the $k$-th cell is denoted by:
+In our channel model, we account for both small-scale fading and large-scale path loss effects.
+Our channel model excludes shadowing effects and comprises two distinct categories: \\ i) The channel vector between the $m$-th user in the $i$-th cluster of the $l$-th cell and the BS in the $k$-th cell is denoted by: